viper-f/scripts/writer-top/readme.md

-Writer Top is a script that allows you to quickly find the users on your forums who have written the most posts during a specific period of time.
+Writer Top is a script that allows you to quickly find the users on your forum who have written the most posts during a specific period of time.

 To install the script, create a new page on your forum and copy the code from the "page.html" file there.
 Replace the forumIDs with the ids